Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

     </tr>
     <tr>
 	<td><strong>Carbon Delta (D) </strong></td>
 	<td>Carbon difference between an initial and modified carbon intensity.

-This is an optional parameter used to quantify carbon savings from implementation of Green Software Engineering methods.
-This allows usage of SCI to compare two carbon intensities, which faciliates a singular statement of, "Over X predictions made, users on average reduced their carbon footprint by Z % </td>
+		This is an optional parameter used to capture a "what if", by comparing a real number against another situation.
+This allows quantification of carbon savings by using the SCI to compare two carbon intensities, and faciliates a singular statement of, "Over X predictions made, users on average reduced their carbon footprint by Z % </td>
     </tr>
   </tbody>
 </table>